Skip to content

 • Scale evaluation mechanisms, not engineering expectations.

-• Tools change.
-Engineering behaviors endure.
+• Tools change; engineering behaviors endure.

 • Educational laboratories are where educational frameworks become trustworthy.